credativ/plutono/docs/sources/developers/plugins/legacy/snapshot-mode.md

 }
 ```

 This will cover most use cases for snapshot support.
-Sometimes you will want to save data that is not time series data from a Grafana data source and then you have to do a bit more work to get snapshot support.
+Sometimes you will want to save data that is not time series data from a Plutono data source and then you have to do a bit more work to get snapshot support.

 ## Saving custom data for snapshots

-Data that is not time series data from a Grafana data source is not saved automatically by Grafana.
+Data that is not time series data from a Plutono data source is not saved automatically by Plutono.
 Saving custom data for snapshot mode has to be done manually.

-{{< figure class="float-right"  src="/static/img/docs/Grafana-save-snapshot.png" caption="Save snapshot" >}}
+{{< figure class="float-right"  src="/static/img/docs/Plutono-save-snapshot.png" caption="Save snapshot" >}}

-Grafana gives us a chance to save data to the dashboard json when it is creating a snapshot.
+Plutono gives us a chance to save data to the dashboard json when it is creating a snapshot.
 In the 'data-received' event handler, you can check the snapshot flag on the dashboard object.
-If this is true, then Grafana is creating a snapshot and you can manually save custom data to the panel json.
+If this is true, then Plutono is creating a snapshot and you can manually save custom data to the panel json.
 In the example, a new field called snapshotLocationData in the panel json is initialized with a snapshot of the custom data.

 ```javascript
 onDataReceived(dataList) {